Poisoned City

 A speculative reflection on environmental destruction and human resilience in Ghana's illegal mining crisis.

 Over the past two decades, Ghana has faced an escalating environmental crisis driven by the rise of illegal gold mining, known locally as galamsey.
-Once a localized practice, galamsey has grown into a widespread, unregulated force.
-The effects have scarred landscapes, poisoned rivers, and destabilized rural communities.
-Its unchecked spread, especially over the last eight years, reflects a deeper failure of regulation, equity, and ecological stewardship.
+Once a small-scale practice, it has expanded into an unregulated industry with devastating consequences: scarred landscapes, poisoned rivers, and destabilized rural communities.
+Its unchecked spread reflects deeper failures in governance, equity, and ecological stewardship.

 Over the past two decades, Ghana has faced an escalating environmental crisis driven by the rise of illegal gold mining, known locally as galamsey.
-Once a localized practice, galamsey has grown into a widespread, unregulated force.
-The effects have scarred landscapes, poisoned rivers, and destabilized rural communities.
-Its unchecked spread, especially over the last eight years, reflects a deeper failure of regulation, equity, and ecological stewardship.
+Once a small-scale practice, it has expanded into an unregulated industry with devastating consequences: scarred landscapes, poisoned rivers, and destabilized rural communities.
+Its unchecked spread reflects deeper failures in governance, equity, and ecological stewardship.

 Over the past two decades, Ghana has faced an escalating environmental crisis driven by the rise of illegal gold mining, known locally as galamsey.
-Once a localized practice, galamsey has grown into a widespread, unregulated force.
-The effects have scarred landscapes, poisoned rivers, and destabilized rural communities.
-Its unchecked spread, especially over the last eight years, reflects a deeper failure of regulation, equity, and ecological stewardship.
+Once a small-scale practice, it has expanded into an unregulated industry with devastating consequences: scarred landscapes, poisoned rivers, and destabilized rural communities.
+Its unchecked spread reflects deeper failures in governance, equity, and ecological stewardship.

 Aerial shot of the polluted Tano River.
 Illegal mines pockmark the surrounding landscape.
 Source: CNN